Tropical Fish in New England? How We Collect and Study Gulf Stream Orphans

 In addition to the data from the GSO Project, Mike and the team also head for local collecting trips and field surveys in September, when the water in New England is warmest.
 These trips happen in Massachusetts and Rhode Island, with the goal of gathering data on the environmental conditions and cataloging the native species as well as any tropical species they see.
 To conduct a survey, the team uses a seine net close to shore or dives further out in the water.
 In addition to documenting the species they observe, if they see a fish that is on the “wish list” for the Aquarium, they may collect that fish and bring it back to our Quincy Animal Care Center, where it will undergo quarantine before being introduced to an exhibit.

-The hope is that by gathering this data, they can report on the species incidence of fishes they detect, getting a bigger picture view of Gulf Stream orphans in New England.
+The hope is that by gathering this data, they can report on the species incidence of fishes they detect and compare with estimates of native species richness, getting a bigger picture view of Gulf Stream orphans in New England.
 “We’re interested in looking at the same sites as the years go on, as well as comparing different sites from different years,” Mike said.

 wave